cpshah1507/Two-Factor-Authentication/README.md

 Open index.html to check the game.

-Application developed using HTML, CSS, javaScript and jQuery.
+Application developed using HTML, CSS, JavaScript and jQuery.